Logo

 • to ensure continuity of discussion/decisions, this is a two-year commitment

-• attendance at all productions to assess their success – regular attendance at other theatres both in and outside Ottawa is an asset
+• attendance at all OLT productions to assess their success – regular attendance at other theatres both in and outside Ottawa is an asset

 BENEFITS